 Fire Operations is the largest division within the City of Carlsbad Fire Department and is responsible for fire suppression, rescue, Emergency Medical Service (EMS) delivery and disaster mitigation.

-The Operations Division is lead by a Division Chief, with three Shift Battalion Chiefs leading A, B and C platoons, a Training Battalion Chief who supervises training and safety, and an EMS Manager overseeing the medical portion of emergency responses.
-25 personnel make up each shift, who are housed within six fire stations located throughout the city.
+The Operations Division is lead by the Assistant Fire Chief, with three shift Battalion Chiefs leading A, B and C platoons, one training Battalion Chief who supervises training and safety, and an EMS Battalion Chief who oversees the medical portion of emergency responses.
+Approximately 25 personnel make up each shift who are housed within six fire stations located throughout the city.
 Ranks consist of captains, engineers and firefighter/paramedics working an alternating 24-hour shift schedule.

-Fire Operations personnel are a highly trained, professional workforce that annually respond to more than 10,000 calls for service.
+Fire Operations personnel are a highly trained, professional workforce that respond annually to more than 12,500 calls for service.

 The City of Carlsbad maintains a fleet of emergency vehicles that respond to emergency incidents.
-In addition to the front-line apparatus noted below, the city has reserve apparatus which can immediately be placed in service in the event additional staffing is needed or when front-line apparatus experience mechanical issues.
+In addition to the front-line apparatus noted below, the city has reserve apparatus which can immediately be placed in service when additional staffing is needed or when front-line apparatus experience mechanical issues: